dantmnf/zenbook-s14-linux/README.md

 However this may increase idle power consumption.
 You may want to toggle it back before entering s2idle. ~~(left as an exercise to the reader)~~

-## Bluetooth

-The firmware for the onboard BE201 module is not pushed to `linux-firmware` yet.
-This repo provides firmware extracted from the [Windows driver](https://www.catalog.update.microsoft.com/Search.aspx?q=6224ef1f-f878-4665-afd7-412c8425482c) in [firmware/intel](firmware/intel).

-In case your module is different from mine, try firmwares from the `unsorted` directory:
-  - If `ibt-00*` is requested, try firmware files with `A0`.
-  - If `ibt-01*` is requested, try firmware files with `B0`.
-  - All of them are accompanied by the same `ddc` file (check `dmesg`).

 ## Audio

 Install [sof-firmware](https://pkgs.org/search/?q=sof-lnl-cs42l43-l0-cs35l56-l23.tplg)